ronanokane/StopLimitChain/README.md

 HOW TO USE
 ==========

+Purpose: There is symbols that lack a direct pairing with EUR or USDC and this complicates running say a LIMIT buy as there is no listed symbol.
+For example ZEC could only be traded with ETH and BTC for a while.
+The only way to get around this was to buy ETH first.
+The ideal way to do it is only do the USDC->ETH ETH->ZEC at the triggure point.
+This isn' t possible with the default orders on binance.
+The script solves this.

 Dependencies: websocat

 Create a file named "binanceApikey" in the same folder as the scripts, with the following structure: